wemakerspace/malaysia-coronavirus/README.md

 ## Credits

-This project is based on the [UK's Coronavirus Dashboard](https://coronavirus.data.gov.uk).
+This project is based on [UK's Coronavirus Dashboard](https://coronavirus.data.gov.uk).